 Treatment includes gentle cleaning of the vulvar area, wearing cotton underwear, avoiding feminine products that can irritate the skin, and using ice for swelling and pain.

-If vulvodynia continues after trying home treatment, an appointment with a doctor is needed.
+If vulvodynia continues after trying home treatment, see your doctor.

 Author: Healthwise Staff